Any3DAvatar: Fast and High-Quality Full-Head 3D Avatar Reconstruction from Single Portrait Image: Related Works

 \textbf{3D Reconstruction Methods:} The recent task of 3D reconstruction is to recover a 3D representation from other modalities (e.g., text, single-view images, or multi-view images).
 According to the input content and the reconstruction strategy, existing methods can be roughly grouped into two categories.
 One category takes unconstrained multi-view images as input and directly predicts camera parameters together with reconstruction outputs (e.g., point clouds).
 Typical examples are $\pi^3$~\cite{pi3}, VGGT~\cite{vggt}, Fast3R ~\cite{fast3r}, and DUSt3R~\cite{dust3r}.
 The other category directly decodes 3D representations from a single image or text with diffusion-based models, where the output representation can be 3DGS, mesh, point cloud, or voxel; representative works include OpenDiffusionGS~\cite{diffusiongs} and TRELLIS~\cite{trellis}.
 As for 3D representation, 3D Gaussian Splatting (3DGS)~\cite{3dgs} has become a widely used one for high-quality and efficient 3D reconstruction in recent years.
 By modeling scenes with anisotropic Gaussians and differentiable splatting, 3DGS provides a strong quality-efficiency trade-off for head reconstruction, preserving fine details while supporting real-time rendering, especially for semi-transparent regions such as hair.

-\textbf{3D Head Reconstruction from Multi-View Images:} Multi-View 3D head reconstruction has evolved through several stages.
-Early methods ~\cite{topo4d} are largely optimization-based, where multi-view observations are fitted into a canonical space to recover identity-consistent head geometry and appearance.
-Later approaches incorporate NeRF-style representations, which significantly improve rendering realism and enable higher-quality reconstruction of challenging regions such as hair and accessories ~\cite{nersemble}.
-More recent methods ~\cite{gha} further combine 3DGS and mesh priors in a joint optimization framework, pushing reconstruction and rendering quality to high resolutions (e.g., around 2K).
-Recently, the field has been shifting toward less restrictive and more efficient settings, moving from camera-constrained optimization pipelines to feed-forward reconstruction with weaker or no explicit camera-pose constraints ~\cite{fastgha}.

 \textbf{3D Head Reconstruction from Single Images:} Compared with multi-view reconstruction, single-view 3D head reconstruction is substantially more ill-posed due to severe depth and occlusion ambiguities.
 Early methods ~\cite{DECA, pixel3dmm, MICA, 3DDFA_v2, 3DDFA_v3} are typically built on statistical head models such as 3DMM ~\cite{3DMM} and FLAME ~\cite{FLAME}, which map real facial landmarks or image cues to a canonical parametric head space.
 Recent single-view methods further evolve into two major directions.
 One line directly generates dynamic 4D heads from monocular image/video inputs.
-These methods~\cite{gpavatar, gagavatar, cap4d, lam, fastavatar} often achieve strong temporal consistency, but their per-frame static quality is usually limited, and the synthesized viewpoints are often constrained to narrow facial regions.
+These methods~\cite{gpavatar, gagavatar, cap4d, lam, fastavatar,OMEGA-Avatar2026} often achieve strong temporal consistency, but their per-frame static quality is usually limited, and the synthesized viewpoints are often constrained to narrow facial regions.
 The other line focuses on directly producing high-quality full 3D heads from single-view inputs.
-These methods~\cite{panohead, spherehead, id_sculpt, hqhead, arc2avatar, diffportrait360, facecraft4D, panoLAM} generally provide better static fidelity and fuller head coverage, yet they may suffer from consistency issues when extended to continuous video-space generation.
-In our view, a more promising path is to first improve static full-head quality, and then build temporally consistent 4D heads on top of high-quality static 3D models.
+These methods~\cite{panohead, spherehead, id_sculpt, hqhead, arc2avatar, diffportrait360, panoLAM, PercHead} generally provide better static fidelity and fuller head coverage, yet they may suffer from consistency issues when extended to continuous video-space generation.